-CSOSA has two (2) full-time employees that are FOIA professionals.
-100% of the FOIA professionals attended substantive training.
+CSOSA has one (1) full-time FOIA professional who has 100% attended substantive training.

 6. OIP has directed agencies to "take steps to ensure that all of their FOIA professionals attend substantive FOIA training at least once throughout the year."
 If your response to the previous question is that less than 80% of your FOIA professionals attended training, please explain your agency's plan to ensure that all FOIA professionals receive or attend substantive FOIA training during the next reporting year.